microsoft/azure-pipeline-filter/README.md

 ### `filter.githubPAT`

-Github personal access token used to access the pr body.
+Github personal access token used to access the pull request info.
 Could be ignored if the repo is public.

 It should be a secret variable and need to be exposed to the script explicitly.